Skip to main content

 Recovery

-What Is for Men?
+What Makes Deep Plane Facelift Different for Men?

 This advanced facial rejuvenation technique addresses the deeper layers of facial tissue, providing more natural and longer-lasting results compared to traditional methods.
 The procedure repositions the SMAS layer along with the overlying skin, creating a more comprehensive lift without the pulled or windswept appearance.